Betty's House . . . Life After MS

 and that the choice is up to them.

 There is a lot of information at Betty's House.
 Please stay awhile, bookmark the site, and visit often.
-I have always wanted this website to seem as though you and I were sitting in my cheery kitchen, enjoying a cup of coffee, as we talk about what I call my uninvited guest, MS. Please check out the "What You'll Find at Betty's House" contents below for details of all the information here, including the books I have written, recommended exercise DVDs, meditation, healthy nutrition, etc. All the things I used to reverse my MS.
+I have always wanted this website to seem as though you and I were sitting in my cheery kitchen, enjoying a cup of coffee, as we talk about our body's natural healing ability.
+Please check out the "What You'll Find at Betty's House" contents below for details of all the information here, including the books I have written, recommended exercise DVDs, meditation, healthy nutrition, etc. All the things I used to reverse my MS.

 JOURNEY TO WELLNESS NEWSLETTER: